 - Phi Phi Islands Tour with Express Boat

 - James Bond Island Full-Day Tour via Big Boat

 - Sea Kayaking at Ang Thong Marine Park

 - Canoeing Excursion in Phang Nga Bay with Thai Buffet Lunch

 - Introduction to City Tour

-The idea of keeping an old bridge as a touristic attraction may sound strange but it is quite a popular destination in the evening for many local people.
-The bridge has been transformed into an interesting strolling destination; two towers linked by a platform have been built in its centre part to create a viewpoint onto the Andaman Sea to the west and fishing villages and Phang Nga Bay to the east.
-The floor is covered with tiles and many ornate and the attractive lamps lining the walkway make it beautiful at dusk.
+The idea of keeping the old bridge as a tourist attraction may sound strange, but it's quite a popular destination in the evening for many local people.
+Saphan Sarasin (as it's known in Thai) has been transformed into an interesting strolling destination.
+Two towers, linked by a platform, have been built in its central part to create a viewpoint over the Andaman Sea to the west and fishing villages and Phang Nga Bay to the east.
+The floor is covered with tiles and many ornate and the attractive lamps line the walkway, making it especially beautiful at dusk.

 After 6pm, anglers set up their equipment (mostly a stool, a fishing rod and a powerful lamp) to catch fish and squid from the busy waters under the bridge.
 On the Phuket side, many vendors set up their stands to sell various Thai snacks and drinks, including barbecued squid, chicken satay, fruit, soft drinks and cans of beer cans.
 At the feet of the bridge on the Phang Nga side, there’s an excellent seafood restaurant named Thanoon Seafood.
 This open-air restaurant is right on the beach, about 50 metres from Sarasin Bridge on the left-hand side.
 On the right, you'll find a row of very popular shops which sell dried fish, crabs, souvenirs, T-shirts, beach toys, and drinks.